netlas-io/netlas-cookbook/README.md

-## Search for sites with vulnerabilities that contain a certain word in their descriptions
+### Search for Sites with Vulnerabilities That Contain a Certain Word in Their Descriptions

 If you don't need to investigate servers with a specific type of vulnerability, but just want to see vulnerable servers in a specific group (such as Oracle WebLogic Server or WordPress sites), you can search for them using keywords and the cve.description: filter.